PollockCR/CS480Pollock/PA6/README.md

 Mac OSX Dependencies
 --------------------

-*The following libraries can be installed with these commands using homebrew*
+The following libraries can be installed with these commands using homebrew:

 *This project requires magick++*